tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 * The work activities and processes to be undertaken;
 * Any training provided, and any risks from specified agents and processes.
 * The risk assessment will be fully communicated to all parties involved in the process.
-* ARK Co-Living Ltd will comply with all regulations on working hours and rest break requirements for vulnerable workers.
+* GOP Co-Living Ltd will comply with all regulations on working hours and rest break requirements for vulnerable workers.

 ## Employee Responsibilities